 ALSA is a sound system and cannot be considered a sound server, but it is important to understand what it is as sound servers work on top of it and it is commonly offered as an alternative to them.

-List of Linux Sound Servers
+Linux Sound Servers

 Linux sound servers listed on this post: